MasonEgger/website/my_site/content/about/_index.md

 putting it here just to keep everything together.
 If you need a bio for me, please take this one_.

-Mason is currently a Devloper Advocate at DigitalOcean who specializes in cloud infrastructure, distributed systems, and Python.
+Mason is currently a Developer Advocate at DigitalOcean who specializes in cloud infrastructure, distributed systems, and Python.
 Prior to his work at DigitalOcean he was an SRE helping build and maintain a highly available hybrid multicloud PaaS.
 He is an avid  programmer, musician, educator, and